Samsung/ONE/compiler/luci-interpreter/README.md

 Limitations
 - Current implementation uses only lower power-of-two bytes part of given buffer.

-  For example from 1000 bytes buffer only lower 512 bytes will be used.
+  For example for 1000 bytes buffer, only lower 512 bytes will be used.
 - Current implementation can handle maximum 4 gigabyte memory pool

 ``` c++